Last updated: 2020-05-15 16:37:18PDF

-For more information on the resources of MySQL character set, see MySQL's official documentation.
+For more information on the resources of MySQL character set, please see MySQL's official documentation.

 The steps to change the TencentDB character set are as follows:

-- Execute the following statements to change the default character set encoding for TencentDB instances:
+- Run the following statements to change the default character set encoding for TencentDB instances:

 SET @@global.character_set_client = utf8; SET @@global.character_set_results = utf8; SET @@global.character_set_connection = utf8; SET @@global.character_set_server = utf8;